antonfirsov/docs/templates/week-in-dotnet.md

 ```csharp
 ```

-User group of the week: xx
+User group meeting of the week: xx
 ------------------------------------------------